Neurodiversity

 Neurodiversity is the concept that differences in human brains and cognitive functioning are a natural, valuable part of human diversity — just like differences in appearance or talents.

 People on the autism spectrum and people with ADHD (often referred to as AuDHD when occurring together) perceive, process, and respond to the world in their own unique ways.
-Instead of treating these differences as something to be "fixed," we learn to celebrate, understand, and support them.
+Instead of treating these differences as something to be "fixed," I learn to celebrate, understand, and support them.

 ADHD (Attention Deficit Hyperactivity Disorder)